marcoonroad/hieroglyphs/docs/index.md

 This library uses the Blake2B hash algorithm, but further / additional hashes are planned as well.
 Currently, the following things are implemented now:

-- [x] Importing/exporting encrypted private key (by now using ARC4).
+- [x] Importing/exporting encrypted private key (by now using AES CBC).
 - [x] Public Key serialization+validation (to share and receive such key for verification).
 - [x] Built-in one-time invariant protected by a blacklist of used private keys.
 - [x] Tests covering the things here and there.
-- [ ] Benchmarks against currently famous Digital Signatures algorithms (RSA family, Elliptic Curves family, etc).
+- [ ] Benchmarks against currently famous Digital Signatures algorithms (RSA family, Elliptic Curves family, etc - by now only RSA).
 - [x] API documentation for the project (I should prefer automatic generation of documentation tools and provide the API documentation online under GH pages).
 - [ ] Stress tests and prediction/timing simulated attacks, to prove the underlying